graue70/ad-blog/content/post/project-aqqu-wikidata.md

 ## Requirements {#requirements}

-Aqqu-New needs a way to get results for SPARQL queries.
+Aqqu-Wikidata needs a way to get results for SPARQL queries.
 For now, it requires a working [QLever backend](https://qlever.cs.uni-freiburg.de/) (both for the pre-processing and for running the actual pipeline).

 ## Pre-processing {#pre-processing}

-Before Aqqu-New can run, some pre-processing needs to be done.
+Before Aqqu-Wikidata can run, some pre-processing needs to be done.
 This allows the program to answer some queries locally which otherwise would have to be sent to the SPARQL backend over the network, ultimately saving time when running the pipeline.

 ### 1. Acquire data